carmenlup/Introspect1B/README.md

 Also, it is containerized using Docker for easy deployment and scalability.
 Please reffer to the [Dockerfile](ProductService/Dockerfile) file code that contains documented step by step configuration to containerize the Product service.

-For detaild documeentation for ProductService implementation please refer to the [StepByStepImplementation.md](ProductService/Documentation/StepByStepImplementation.md) file.
+For detaild documentation for ProductService implementation and please refer to the [StepByStepImplementation.md](ProductService/Documentation/StepByStepImplementation.md) file.

 # OrderService Microservice Documentation
 OrderService microservice is a RESTful API that subscribes to ProductService events to demonstrate communication between microservices using Dapr.